aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

-﻿---
+---
-title: Learn Features of Conversion to PDF/A and PDF/UA in C#
+title: Conversion to PDF/A and PDF/UA
 second_title: Aspose.Words for .NET
 articleTitle: Learn Features of Conversion to PDF/A and PDF/UA
 linktitle: Learn Features of Conversion to PDF/A and PDF/UA